ncatlab/nlab-content/pages/5/3/3/9/9335/content.md

 ## Generalized Reedy structure

 The category $\Gamma$ is not a [[Reedy category]] because it has nontrivial automorphisms.
-However, it is a dualizable generalized Reedy category and an Eilenberg–Zilber category in the sense of [Berger–Moerdijk](#BergerMoerdijk).

-## Generalized Reedy structure

-The category $\Gamma$ is not a [[Reedy category]] because it has nontrivial automorphisms.
 However, it is a dualizable generalized Reedy category and an [[Eilenberg–Zilber category]] in the sense of [Berger–Moerdijk](#BergerMoerdijk).

 The degree function on $\Gamma$ and $\Gamma^{op}$ sends an object $c\in\Gamma$ to its cardinality as a finite set.